Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

-   If you resolve ``template_bucket_name`` using the ``!stack_output`` resolver on a StackGroup, the stack that outputs that bucket name *cannot* be defined in that StackGroup.
-Otherwise, a circular dependency will exist and Sceptre will raise an error when attempting any Stack action.
+   If you resolve ``template_bucket_name`` using the ``!stack_output`` resolver on a StackGroup, the stack that outputs that bucket name *cannot* be defined in that StackGroup (or it must be set to ``!no_value``) Otherwise, a circular dependency will exist and Sceptre will raise an error when attempting any Stack action.

 template_key_prefix
 ~~~~~~~~~~~~~~~~~~~